 In 1925, the books were moved to the basement of the Moore Store 219 Center Avenue, where the Business and Professional Women’s Club had established a restroom for the public.
 When it became apparent that the library had grown sufficiently, the club relinquished the responsibility and donated the books and equipment to the city.

 The library was moved to the city offices in 1951 and again in April 1975 to the current building that houses both the library and Fick Fossil and History Museum.
-A remodel and addition was planned and executed during the fall of 2013 and completed in April of 2014.
+A remodel and addition was planned due in large part to the generous support of Janet Hinther’s estate.
+The plan was executed during the fall of 2013 and completed in April of 2014.